 \subsection{Validation of the theory}

-The theory we have built reveals two interesting facts: (i) The structure of the tree largely impacts the prediction and estimation accuracy, as observed in Theorem \ref{thm.pred.bound1} and \ref{thm.est.bound}; (ii) Corollary \ref{corol.tree2} shows that, under some specific design of the tree, we are able to achieve a better prediction rate than that of the rare feature selection method \citep{yan2021rare}.
-The two experiments in this subsection will show that these conclusions can also be drawn empirically.
+The theory we established reveals two interesting facts: (i) the structure of the tree largely impacts the prediction and estimation accuracy, as observed in Theorem \ref{thm.pred.bound1} and \ref{thm.est.bound}; (ii) under some specific design of the tree, we are able to achieve a better prediction rate than that of the method of \citet{yan2021rare} (Corollary \ref{corol.tree2}).
+The two experiments in this subsection show that these conclusions can also be drawn empirically.